niklasramo/popo.js/README.md

 If you're using jQuery or Zepto you might want to grab the [jQuery adapter plugin](jquery.popo.min.js) also.

+You can also play around with the **[popo.js demo](http://codepen.io/niklasramo/pen/rBwbj)** to test how the positioning works in practice.

 ##Download

 **[v1.0 - Production](popo.min.js)** (4.1kb minified)